bitrise-io/steps-xcode-builder/README.md

 - CONCRETE_CERTIFICATE_PASSPHRASE
 - CONCRETE_CERTIFICATE_URL
 - CONCRETE_PROVISION_URL
-- CONCRETE_BUILD_TOOL: "xcodebuild" is the default; "xctool" is supported; CONCRETE_ARCHIVE_STATUS can only use "xcodebuild"
+- CONCRETE_BUILD_TOOL: "xcodebuild" is the default; "xctool" is supported; CONCRETE_ACTION_ARCHIVE and CONCRETE_ACTION_UNITTEST can only use "xcodebuild"

 ## UnitTest specific inputs
 - UNITTEST_PLATFORM_NAME: device to run the tests with, will be appended to the "platform=iOS Simulator,name=" `-destination` flag of the xcodebuild command.
 Default is "iPad".
 For iPhone devices you have to specify the full name of the simulator device, like: "iPhone Retina (4-inch)" - as it is shown in Xcode's device selection dropdown UI.
 You can specify the OS version too, by appending "OS=x.x" where x.x is the OS version.
 A few examples: